Educational Thought Leaders Engaging with our Local Community

 In 2019 Dr. Bettina Love, esteemed educational researcher in the areas of Hip Hop education and urban education, offered a keynote lecture on the topic of Abolitionist Teaching.
 This year we were also fortunate to have Dr. Love lead additional community events at the Southside Community Center and local store Buffalo Street Books.
 Youth were integral to all events.
 Students (college and P-12) helped introduce and conclude the lecture, and eight Black school-aged girls and college women sat with Dr. Love in a “fishbowl” conversation of the book, while 100 community members in the audience watched and listened.
 The IC Department of Education also partnered with the local Tompkins Cortland Community College’s Early Childhood Education Department to provide books and hold discussion in their classes.

-Dr. Jeane Copenhaver-Johnson, current Associate Provost for Academic Programs and Chair of the Department of Education at that time, came away from the talk impressed, saying, “Dr. Love maps out the kinds of work that would be associated with de-centering whiteness, refusing the educational survival complex, and acknowledging that poor schools and economic inequality are not accidents but instead are intentional results of discriminatory policies (past and present) that privilege whiteness."
+Dr. Jeane Copenhaver-Johnson, former Associate Provost for Academic Programs and Chair of the Department of Education at that time, came away from the talk impressed, saying, “Dr. Love maps out the kinds of work that would be associated with de-centering whiteness, refusing the educational survival complex, and acknowledging that poor schools and economic inequality are not accidents but instead are intentional results of discriminatory policies (past and present) that privilege whiteness."

-Spring Lecture Series Beginnings
+2018: Carla Shalaby and Spring Lecture Series Beginnings

 lecturer